 (1) Environmental testing

 The transportation test for packaging experiences different ambient temperature and humidity changes during transportation and storage, and transit test packaging measures the resistance of the package to temperature and humidity.
 Changes in temperature and humidity will reduce the mechanical properties of packaging and reduce the protection of the items in the packaging.
-For example, in high humidity environment, the carton will soften, the strength of the box will decrease, and the tape will fall off; in low temperature environment, the plastic packaging will become brittle, and the impact resistance will be reduced.
+Take ista transit testing as a example, in high humidity environment, the carton will soften, the strength of the box will decrease, and the tape will fall off; in low temperature environment, the plastic packaging will become brittle, and the impact resistance will be reduced.

 (2) Drop test